Green-Software-Foundation/patterns/docs/catalog/web/minimize-main-thread-work.md

 ## Solution

 For long running JavaScript computations try to use WebWorkers and run them in another thread while keeping the main rendering thread free.
-Consider moving the JavaScript computation to efficient server implementations that use optimzed algorithms.
+Consider moving the JavaScript computation to efficient server implementations that use optimized algorithms.

 ## SCI Impact